joakim/kay/README.md

 -- "expressions can be grouped/evaluated with `()` and messages piped/chained with `<<`"
 print (scoped answer = 42 << 'Indeed' if true)  --> 'Indeed'

--- "a transparent cell with all slots exposed, marked with `*` (object/struct/dict in other languages)"
+-- "a cell with all slots exposed, marked with `*` (object/struct/dict in other languages)"
 transparent: *{
     foo: 42
     bar: true